 Sarah also placed 4th in Soprano Voice and is also a 2nd alternate to State.

 The Vocal Ensemble placed 2nd and are the 1st alternate to State.

 Congratulations to all our musicians and a grateful thanks to piano accompanist Janice Calhoun (yes, that’s Graham’s grandmother!).

-Written by Grace Dugger
+Photos and words by Grace Dugger